Polymer/old-docs-site/app/2.0/docs/about_20.md

 Polymer 2.0 introduces a number of breaking changes—many of which are required by new custom elements v1 and shadow DOM v1 specifications.
 Expect to see more changes as this new version nears release.

 The following sections describes the major changes in Polymer 2.0.
-For details on upgrading elements to Polymer 2.0, see  Polymer 2.0 upgrade guide[[[LINK]]].
+For details on upgrading elements to Polymer 2.0, see the [upgrade guide](upgrade).

 ## Custom elements v1